WebProject05/GoDo/README.md

 Pre-built artifacts for Windows, Linux, and macOS are published to GitHub Releases when a tag is pushed (see CI section).

-## Usage
+## Commands

+Below are the available commands and usage examples.
+All commands operate on the currently selected table (see "Multi-table support" below).

-- List todos:
+- List todos in the current table:

 ```powershell
 godo -list
 ```

-> Tip: If you already have an existing `todos.json` in the old single-list format, running the new binary will automatically migrate those todos into a `default` table.

-- Add a todo:
+- Add a todo item (adds to current table):

 ```powershell
 godo -add "Buy milk"
 ```

-- Toggle completion:
+- Toggle completion by index:

 ```powershell
 godo -toggle 0